ujjwalguptaofficial/osnft-doc/docs/tokenomics.md

 # Tokenomics

-The whole OSNFT DAO ecosystem is powered by **OSD coin**.
+The whole OSNFT DAPP ecosystem is powered by **OSD coin**.
 It is a utility token which is used at different places for providing different services.

 The total supply of OSD coin is - 1 Billion.